folkertvanheusden/lock_trace/README.md

 before clean-up.
 In exit(0) (or regular exit) a dump will be made of the trace (to be analyzed later with 'analyze.py').
-If you do this before all data is freed, then analysis by yourself later on of the core-file will be more easy.
+If you do this before all data is freed, then analysis by yourself later on of the core-file will be easier.
 Like finding information about mutexes.

 You can change the maximum number of trace records by